trialsdev/Biomarker-Segmentation-Tutorial/README.md

 ## Setup & Requirements ##

 In order to run the code you will need a Google Cloud Platform Account with a billing account.
-You will also need terraform and docker installed in your local machine.
+You will also need GCP command line interface, terraform and docker installed in your local machine.
 The following are resources on how to setup a GCP account and how to install terraform & docker locally.
+1. <a href = "#">Google Cloud Platform</a>

-1. <a href = "https://cloud.google.com/sdk/docs/install">Google Cloud CLI </a>
+2. <a href = "https://cloud.google.com/sdk/docs/install">Google Cloud CLI </a>

-2. <a href = "https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli"> Terraform </a>
+3. <a href = "https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli"> Terraform </a>

-3. <a href = "https://docs.docker.com/get-docker/"> Docker </a>
+4. <a href = "https://docs.docker.com/get-docker/"> Docker </a>

 ## Add credentials ##